Skip to Main Content

 • What are the criteria for an excellent and acceptable piece for Public Declamation?

-• You should review the criteria for Public Declamation before selecting a piece
+• You should review Public Declamation guidelines before selecting a piece

 • Teachers may have their own criteria for classroom declamation; please read through the Public Declamation criteria to make sure your piece is acceptable.